seanwatters/amber-vue/README.md

 |- spec
 |- src
     |- controllers
-        |- application_controller.cr  // the root is rendered here
+        |- application_controller.cr  // the root is rendered in the application controller

     |- locales
     |- models